vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/03_THE_FIRST_ORDEAL.md

-other with respect to the main part of the programme which was education in the widest sense of the term.+++(4)+++ To cover the Presidency with a network of schools was only a part of their aspira- tions.
+other with respect to the main part of the programme which was education in the widest sense of the term.+++(4)+++ To cover the Presidency with a network of schools was only a part of their aspira###tions.
 They wanted to do something more ; they wanted to educate the masses by imparting to them democratic ideas and enlightening them on the true state of the country.
 The birth of the New